 Drilling fluid and its functions

 Drilling fluid or drilling mud can be defined as any fluid that circulates inside the well during drilling operations.
 This fluid returns to the surface after passing through the drill string through the annular space.
 Drilling fluid can be considered as the most important and main component of drilling operations.
 The success of a drilling operation strongly depends on the correct operation of the drilling fluid.
 When a problem occurs in the drilling operation, the cause of the problem is usually first approached by evaluating the status of the drilling fluid/mud properties.

 Drilling fluids have various and vital roles in oil, gas and water wells drilling.
 Functions that if performed improperly, drilling operations will be no longer be possible.
 The most important functions of drilling fluids are:

 • Suspend drilling materials and release them on the surface

 • Extraction of drilling materials from wells

 • Create a layer on the good wall

 Types of drilling fluids

-Drilling fluids are generally divided into three types: liquid, gaseous and a mixture of both.
-Liquid phase drilling mud include water base mud and oil base muds.
+Drilling fluids are generally divided into three types: liquid, gaseous, and mixture.
+Liquid phase drilling mud includes water base mud and oil base mud.
 Gas phase drilling mud includes air and natural gas.
 Understanding the types of drilling fluids in Green drilling fluid supply chain management significantly contributes to environmental goals, reducing material waste and entering additional materials into the environment.

 Water-based mud is a fluid in which the main phase is water.
 To have mud with suitable properties, other substances must be added to water.
 Many drills use water initially alone.
 When water is mixed with drilling particles during the drilling operation, this forms what is known as mud.